The Central Interceptor is much more than a tunnel

 - Tangata Whakapapa: embracing the wholeness of a person, true inclusion.

 To support these values, a cultural outcomes group is guiding our programmes and providing advice on our initiatives.
 This group comprises representatives from Mana Whenua, our Watercare team and our contractor.
 You can read more about our social outcomes initiatives below.
 We’ve also put together a brochure of our social outcomes to date: click here to download.

-Manu Whenua laundry service up and running
+Manu Whenua laundry service in full swing

 Supporting our neighbourhood schools

 is a social enterprise focused on easing isolation and improving mental health and well-being in the community.
 Local groups meet weekly to craft beautiful knitted or crocheted items for those in need.

 After Ghella Abergeldie JV bought 200 knitted beanies from the organisation we purchased 200 distinctive, bright pairs of slippers for our neighbours, May Road School.
 We are so pleased to be able to help the children’s learning by keeping them warm in the classroom.